- Last updated:

 - Make use of images, lists, and tables, where appropriate, to clarify procedures.

-- Review your final version carefully for consistency with other study documents (e.g., KC IRB Questionnaires, protocol).
+- Review your final version carefully for consistency with other study documents (e.g., IRB application forms, protocol document).

 The following resources are publicly available for suggested lay terms and testing the readability of consent forms: